Sin7Y/olavm/README.md

 ## References

-OlaVM is defined on Goldilocks field and use STARK to generate proof for inner layer and more will use Plonky2 to generate recursive proof for inner proofs.
+OlaVM is running based on Goldilocks field and use STARK to generate proof for inner layer and more will use Plonky2 to generate recursive proof for inner proofs.
 There is some resources to learn more about them.

 ### Goldilocks field & plonky2